lynnlangit/Hello-AWS-Data-Services/5_machine-learning/1_SageMaker/README.md

 # AWS Sagemaker

 SageMaker is a set of tools, designed to support machine learning workloads (pipelines) on AWS.
+Link to SageMaker code samples on GitHub - [link](https://github.com/aws/amazon-sagemaker-examples).

 Shown below are the pipeline phases, which correspond to parts of the AWS SageMaker service offerings.